-The oil and gas industries in New Mexico continue to flourish, employing thousands of people in good-paying jobs.
+The oil and gas industries in Texas and New Mexico continue to flourish, employing thousands of people in good-paying jobs.

-Below, we summarize some of the most common oil field injuries.
+Oilfield injuries vary significantly depending on the circumstances surrounding the accident.
+Below, we summarize some of the most common oilfield injuries.

 Oilfield workers can suffer broken bone injuries in a variety of accidents, such as falls caused by loss of footing.
 Other workers can break bones when working with defective equipment that can strike them or catch them between surfaces.
 The traumatic blow can fracture any bone in the body.

 Fractures should heal on their own once they are set properly.
 But very serious breaks might require surgery to install a plate or pin to hold the bones together.
 When bones fuse together improperly, victims can lose the use of the affected limb.

 Oilfield workers can get burned either by fire or by chemicals.

 Burns that are small and superficial can usually clear up in a month or so after being cleaned.
 However, deeper burns can permanently damage skin as well as underlying tissue, including nerves, muscle, tendons, and ligaments.
 When burns cover a large part of the body, a victim can die.

 For treatment, doctors might need to graft new skin onto the affected areas.
 Oilfield burn injuries typically limit mobility, and victims might need massages or additional surgery to loosen contractures.

 Oilfield workers can suffer a TBI whenever they suffer a blow to the head.

 A serious blow to the body could also shake the head sufficiently so that the brain is damaged.
 Many workers can suffer a TBI after a fall or when struck by an object.